The Only United Kingdom Bucket List You Will EVER Need (Maybe, I actually don’t know that for a fact)

 What’s the big deal?

 Well, this coastal landscape has over 40,000 basalt columns that emerge from the sea and create a mesmerizing and totally unique natural landscape (a must see for anyone traveling in Northern Ireland).
+Making it the perfect place to add to your solo travel Ireland itinerary.

 Legend has it: